TeachersFirst's Substitutes - Ideas and Resources

 3 Favorites 0 Comments

 Do you need some ideas for writing projects?
-The New York Times offers an archive of 160 images published during the 2016-2017 school year as inspiration for writing across many ...more
+The New York Times offers a school year of prompts and images as inspiration for writing across many genres.
+Scroll through the ...more

 Here is the direct link to share this resource review.
 Feel free to copy and paste this URL into an email or place it on your web page or blog so others can read this TeachersFirst review: